 Mason Student Opportunity Fellowship

-The Mason Student Opportunity Fellowship was created by Loline Hathaway ’59 to honor the memory of David T. Mason ’58, with the goal of supporting first and foremost research work related to the Reed canyon.
+The Mason Student Opportunity Fellowship was created by Loline Hathaway ’59 to honor the memory of David T. Mason ’58, with the goal of supporting student projects in any discipline related to the Reed canyon, including projects in the visual and performing arts.
 Should no such proposals be forthcoming in a given year, the fund will also support broader environmental research projects.

 Students may apply to multiple opportunities, but a student cannot hold this fellowship at the same time as another summer award.

 Requirements: proposals should be designed for a summer of research, defined as ten weeks of full-time commitment.
-The successful student will produce a poster describing their experience for display at the summer fellowships poster session early in the fall semester, or, if that is not possible, submit a written report of no more than 1500 words.
+The successful student will produce a poster, exhibition, or performance in the fall following their fellowship, or, if that is not possible, submit a written report of no more than 1500 words along with a written narrative (two page maximum) of their experience.

-Application: By 12:00 p.m. on March 4, 2020 all applicants should upload their application online using this link.
+Application: By 12:00 p.m. on March 6, 2024 all applicants should upload their application online using this link.
 Bundle items 1-4 (in that order) into one document before uploading.
+Applicants must address all aspects of the application.

 - A cover page with the title of the project, the name and email address of the applicant, and the name and email address of a faculty member who has agreed to mentor the project.